 by Steve Sheinkin

 This is a great book for anyone who loves an underdog story!
-We learn about Jim Thorpe, a Native American, Olympic gold medalist, incredible football player, Ivy League graduate, and phenomenal athlete.
+We learn about Jim Thorpe, a Native American, Olympic gold medalist, incredible football player, Ivy League graduate, and a phenomenal athlete.
 In 1907 at the Carlisle Indian Industrial School in Pennsylvania, he and a group of other young men formed a football team.
 They went on to defeat many more privileged schools throughout their football career.

 But it’s not all uplifting and inspirational.
 We’re provided with a devastating look into the relentless persecution of Native Americans by the U.S. government, specifically through schools that were made to eradicate the different Native American cultures.